USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param float dt: the timestep in units of :math:`\omega_p^{-1}`

+.. py:function:: dtmin = dtm

+	:param float dtm: if adaptive timestep in use, don't let it become less than this

-.. py:function:: dtmax = dtm
+.. py:function:: dtmax = dtx

-	:param float dtm: if adaptive timestep in use, don't let it become greater than this
+	:param float dtx: if adaptive timestep in use, don't let it become greater than this

+.. py:function:: dtcrit = dtc

+	:param float dtc: if adaptive timestep falls below this value, switch to a fixed timestep.
+The fixed timestep is taken from the ``timestep`` directive.

 .. py:function:: maxtime = tm